 - a.
-(Optional, but recommended) Prior to imaging, place the membrane on a background Quenching Sheet to reduce background autofluorescence. - b.
+(Optional, but recommended) Prior to imaging, place the treated membrane on a background Quenching Sheet to reduce background signal. - b.
 Place the membrane inside the Azure 600 Imaging System on the included Black Chemi Tray. - c.
 Turn on the Azure 600 by using the power switch on the back-right, then the green power button on the front. - d.
-Boot up the Azure Imaging System Software using the 🔀 icon on the desktop. - e.
-Select the "Fluorescent Blot" option and select the fluorescent dyes on the left that match the Secondary Antibodies used as well as the pseudo-colors they will be visualized as. - f.
-Choose between a system-calculated auto exposure with "Auto Image" or input specific desired settings in "Manually Image." - g.
+Boot up the Azure Imaging System Software using the icon on the desktop. - e.
+Select the "Chemi Blot" option, choose between a system-calculated auto exposure with "Auto Image" or input specific desired settings in "Manually Image." - f.
 After the image is taken, it will automatically appear in the Gallery tab.
 From here, contrast settings can be altered in "Adjustments," the image can be saved in multiple image formats to the imager's D drive or an external drive, as well as other options detailed in the Azure Imaging System User Manual.